 Beeswax candles for emergency lights

 Add beeswax candles to your list of emergency preps.
 A beeswax candle in a jar is a safe light for power outages and camping.
-The jar makes a built in candle holder.
+The jar a makes a handy built-in candle holder.
 And the candle can be extinguished easily without worry of dripping wax and wax burns.
-Even in small spaces the candle won’t pollute indoor air quality.
+Even in small spaces, the candle won’t pollute indoor air quality.

 Beeswax candles for ambient lighting

 Use beeswax candles in place of tapers or tea lights for added safety.
 Candles in a jar are more stable than taper candles around children and pets.
 They won’t tip over.
 They have a long burn time, making them ideal for festive dinners or evenings by the fireplace.